CHAPTER Rev 2400

 Any foreign country or political subdivision thereof.

-The following shall be included in the compensation element:
+(a) The following shall be included in the compensation

-withholding such as, but not limited to, contributions by the employer on
+from federal withholding such as, but not limited to, contributions by the employer

 a.
 Qualified pension, profit-sharing and stock